Wellidontcare/hangman/README.md

 * Console that clears with the "\033c" control char

 If you see weird chars at the top your console is not compatible.
+Make sure the file path for the word and stages file are correct.

 ## German review of the game